ropensci/brranching/cran-comments.md

 ---

-This version adds a new function, replaces a package dependency, and fixes links to readme images requested by CRAN team.
+This version adds a package vignette, imports a new package, and adds a dataset.

 Thanks!
 Scott Chamberlain